-The program expects that students, staff, and faculty will be respectful and supportive of all individuals, including but not limited to PK12 students, educators, staff, faculty, and peers, including and especially those who are perceived as different from themselves.
-It is expected that students and faculty will examine and attempt to resolve attitudes, beliefs, opinions, and feelings that may negatively affect potential functions of a school psychologist, including engaging in culturally relevant research practices and providing effective services to individuals of diverse backgrounds.
-As such, students should expect their potential biases, prejudices, and stereotypical thinking to be respectfully challenged by faculty, site supervisors, staff, and peers.
+The program expects that students, staff, and faculty will be respectful and supportive of all individuals, including but not limited to clients, staff, faculty, and peers who are different from themselves.
+It is also expected that students and faculty will examine and attempt to resolve attitudes, beliefs, opinions, and feelings that may negatively affect potential functions of a school psychologist, including engaging in culturally relevant research practices and providing effective services to individuals of diverse backgrounds and beliefs.
+As such, students should expect their perceived biases, prejudices, and stereotypical thinking to be respectfully challenged by faculty, staff, and peers.